Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/configuration.md

 ## Manifest Structure

 The manifest is written in yaml syntax.
-It has two top level keys `projects` and `environments`.
+It has three top level keys `manifest_version`, `projects` and `environments`.

+### Version

+A manifest must contain a `manifest_version` as a top level key.
+This a simple string and used to validate if the currently used version of monaco can correctly parse the manifest.

+Currently, the supported manifest version is "1.0".
+The release notes will contain details in case the manifest is extended and newer versions are released.

 ### Projects